Alasmidonta robusta

 Alasmidonta robusta, the Carolina elktoe, was a species of freshwater mussel, an aquatic bivalve mollusk in the family Unionidae, the river mussels.

 Distribution

 This species was endemic to North Carolina, and was known only from its type specimen collected in Montgomery County, North Carolina.
+It was first described in 1981.
 No specimens have been found since, and are presumed extinct.